-The Log Repair Action task logs a repair action in the AIX Error Log.
-A Repair Action log indicates that a FRU has been replaced, and error log analysis should not be done for any errors logged before the repair action.
-The Log Repair Action task lists all resources.
+The log repair action task logs a repair action in the AIX error log.
+A repair action log indicates that a FRU has been replaced, and error log analysis should not be done for any errors logged before the repair action.
+The log repair action task lists all resources.
 Replaced resources can be selected from the list, and when commit (F7 key) is selected, a repair action is logged for each selected resource.
-For more information see, "Log Repair Action" on page 135.
+For more information see, 123.